math-a3k/django-ai/docs/apps/examples.rst

 You might find that the technique - Bayesian Gaussian Mixture Model for Clustering implemented via the BayesPy's engine - is "unstable": it produces different results when the data changes a bit - and even when it doesn't change.

-This posses a problem for automation and for an AI system, as decisions are taken based on labels it produces.
+This poses a problem for automation and for an AI system, as decisions are taken based on labels it produces.
 If the labels change dramatically, those decisions (routing, filtering, content, etc.) may end up being meaningless.

 There are a variety of reasons of why this happens on two different levels - the model and the implementation - from which we will review three of them.

 First, the model itself features automatic selection of the number of clusters in the data.

 Selecting or determining the number of clusters is a key problem in Unsupervised Learning and not an easy one.
-This technique "selects automatically" that number by starting from a maximum number - set in the nodes parameters of the priors and hyper-parameters - and after fitting the model, the ones that have "changed" from its "initial state" are the number of clusters in the data.
+This technique "selects automatically" that number by starting from a maximum number - set in the nodes parameters of the priors and hyperparameters - and after fitting the model, the ones that have "changed" from its "initial state" are the number of clusters in the data.
 This comes with a cost, it adds complexity and many chances for the optimization to "stall" in local optimums if there isn't enough data for the estimation.

 If you reduce the maximum number of possible clusters, you will see an increase of the stability of the results.